Scaling Social Innovation: Lessons from Poland

 Introduction to the World Café

-Representative of the Ministry of Development Funds and Regional Policy,
+Chief Specialist, the Department of the European Social Fund, Ministry of Development Funds and Regional Policy

 |